rhysseddon/Car-Owner-Reviews-MS3-Project/TESTING.md

 appear.
 - If the user inputs less than 3 letters they should be given a warning displaying "Please lengthen this text to 3 characters or more (you are currently using *no. of characters* characters").
-- If the reset button is selected the page should revert back to all reviews (if any) displaying.
+- If the "RESET" button is selected the page should revert back to all reviews (if any) displaying.
-- When "Edit" is selected on the review accordion admin users should be redirected to prefilled edit page.
+- When "EDIT" is selected on the review accordion admin users should be redirected to prefilled edit page.
-- When "Delete" is selected, the delete popup modal should appear.
+- When "DELETE" is selected, the delete popup modal should appear.
-- If "Delete" is again selected on the modal, the corresponding review will be permanently deleted from the accordion and the database.
+- If "DELETE" is again selected on the modal, the corresponding review will be permanently deleted from the accordion and the database.
-- If cancel is selected, it should revert back to the all reviews page.
+- If "CANCEL" is selected, it should revert back to the all reviews page.

  <details>
 <summary>Delete Modal Screenshot (Click for image)</summary>